 To ensure the statute is purely authentic, the provisions extended to this act by the Constitution of India, where the core idea revolves granting freedom to children from abuse and exploitation, is as follows:

 Table of Contents

 The Juvenile Justice Board, as mentioned in the statute.

 A committee created solely to deal with adolescents in conflict with laws is known as the Juvenile Justice board.
-As per the state’s list of the Indian constitution, the state government can initiate one or more juvenile justice board.
-There are specific provisions under the Juvenile Justice Act 2015, with regards to the Juvenile Justice board, as mentioned below, that truly require to get highlighted:
+The state government can initiate one or more juvenile justice boards.
+The Juvenile Justice Act 2015, with regards to the Juvenile Justice board, has the following:

-Section 4 of the Juvenile Justice Act 2015 speaks about:
+Section 4 of the Juvenile Justice Act 2015 details: